mrpoptart/radialTime/README.md

 # radialTime
-A D3.js implementation of a polar coordinate graph of time
+An experimental D3.js implementation of a polar coordinate graph of time

 # Usage:
 Only dates within the last week are shown